Dodamanisagar/Dodamanisagar/README.md

 - 👋 Hi, I’m sagar dodamani
-- 👀 I’m interested java full stack developer
+- 👀 I’m interested in java full stack developer
-- 🌱 I’m currently learning java full stack
+- 🌱 I’m currently working in Enverus India Private Limited Company as a Associate Software Engineer(Development team)
-- 💞️ I’m looking to collaborate on java developer
-- 📫 How to reach me 8088272481
+- 📫 How to reach me sagardodamani235@gmail.com

 <!---
 Dodamanisagar/Dodamanisagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.